AdobeDocs/workfront.en/help/reports-and-dashboards/reports/custom-view-filter-grouping-samples/filter-proof-approval-report.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Filter Proof Approval report to omit previous `proof` versions
+## Filter Proof Approval report to omit previous proof versions

 1. If you already have a Proof Approval report, open it.